 monday.com Customer Reviews

-The monday.com software reviews on our site and elsewhere all point to enthusiastic, loyal users.
+Monday.com software reviews all point to enthusiastic, loyal users.
 People raved about monday.com’s ease of use, templates, and flexibility.
 Companies whose number of users was on the low end of the pricing plan complained about price, however.
 Mobile users found it hard to use and sparse on the features that make monday.com so great.

 Small businesses with big project needs will find either Airtable or monday.com a great asset to their project management and organization.
 Both are easy to use and offer some excellent project management tools.
 They’re both affordable, have numerous charts you can use to get organized, and a ton of software integrations.